applicaster/latam-product-documentation/Nilo/README.md

 ![image\_2][image-31]

-#### Social
+## Social

-Twitter and Instagram social mirroring must be configured in the Starlight CMS timeline that corresponds to the timelineId indicated.
+Nilo can use the API for tweeter and Instagram to integrate the client’s social feeds.

 Please contact support in order to configure Twitter or Instagram support@applicaster.com

+**The following documentation is aimed for Applicaster Support.**

+### Configuration

+To enable Nilo to use any of the social accounts configured, go to UI Builder and the screen configured with the Episode ID.

+![image\_2][image-32]